marcopeg/amazing-postgresql/projects/queues-in-postgresql/README.md

 This column should always contain _the last time that the task was picked by a worker_.

-The pick-up query should now evolve into:
+The pick-up query can now evolve into:

 ```sql
 UPDATE "queue_v3"